 You could say a lot of things about the popular CrossFit workouts: They're hard.
 They're trendy.
 They're injury-prone.
 However, studies show that you can also say this: They work.

-Additionally, successful weight loss relies heavily on proper diet, which CrossFit trainers promote.
-According to the CrossFit website, participants are encourages to eat meat, vegetables, nuts and seeds, some fruit, a little starch and no sugar.
+In addition to exercise, though, successful weight loss relies heavily on proper diet, which CrossFit trainers also promote.
+According to the CrossFit website, participants are encouraged to eat meat, vegetables, nuts and seeds, some fruit, a little starch and no sugar.
 It also recommends that those in training measure and record their food, evaluating their results and tweaking until desired results are earned.

 Risk of Injuries

-To avoid injury during a CrossFit workout — as being sidelined will certainly derail your weight-loss efforts, practice superior form during every repetition of each exercise.
+To avoid injury during a CrossFit workout — as being sidelined will certainly derail your weight-loss efforts — practice good form during every rep of each exercise.
 If you don't feel like you can safely perform a movement during the WOD, modify the exercise through strategies such as selecting a lighter weight.
 These modifications are often taught during an introductory CrossFit course and learned by working closely with your facility's coaches.